-Mike DiCenso enters his fifth season at Merrimack and will serve as the offensive line coach.
+Mike DiCenso enters his eighth season at Merrimack in 2016 and continues to serve as the offensive line coach.

 A 2002 graduate from Bridgewater State where he played offensive line, DiCenso teaches adapted physical education for the LABBB Collaborative Program in Lexington and currently resides in Lowell with his wife Angela.